HOME › TEACHING › BIOLOGY & AI CURE

 Robert Millikan

-Robert is asking whether jaw suspension type acts as an evolutionary constraint on morphological diversification in sharks and rays.
-He is collecting jaw morphology trait data across Chondrichthyes.
+Asking whether jaw suspension type acts as an evolutionary constraint on morphological diversification in sharks and rays.
+Collecting jaw morphology trait data across Chondrichthyes.

 🍄